tarqd/parler-parse/README.md

 ## TODO

-- [] Bug: Author field will be null if a user just echoe'd a post (only has the author of the echoed post).
+- [DONE] Bug: Author field will be null if a user just echoe'd a post (only has the author of the echoed post).
 We can populate it with the og meta title field
 - [] Allow bulk / multi-threaded processing for all files in a directory for quickly importing into elastic/mellisearch/tantivy
 - [] Allow automatically downloading requested videos/images from the distributed denial of secrets s3 (will require s3 api key and will cost money)